Ceasar/Encyclopedia/src/adler_1966.rst

 These three readings are not three in time, but three in manner: three ways of reading a book.

-The first two readings are reading for understanding.
+The first two readings are `reading for understanding`_.
 As a reader becomes expert, these may be performed simultaneously.
 The third is distinct, as a reader must understand an author before criticizing him.